 Maintaining one's balance involves three basic functions - referred to as the vestibular system:

 If at any time, one of these functions is abruptly impaired, or two of these functions are generally impaired, balance is becomes very difficult.

 Let's look at the functions involved:

 WHY IS DIZZINESS COMMON IN THE ELDERLY?

 It's important to not be afraid of dizziness.
 Yes, you may have to be more careful in your daily movements, but it's important to stay active.
-Our instincts tell us that we feel dizzy, we should stop what we're doing, sit down and close our eyes.
-But this is the wrong thing to do.
+Our instincts tell us that when we feel dizzy, we should stop what we're doing, sit down, and close our eyes, but this is the wrong thing to do.
 If you feel dizzy, keep your eyes open, your feet on the ground, and steady yourself with a hand or arm.
 Wait for the dizziness to subside, then keep going.